Table of Contents

 There have now been enough occasions where people I’ve met have inquired on how I make money in the stock market.
 I honestly don’t have an answer.
 The reality is I’m still learning and developing my trading methodology.
 However, while I don’t have much experience to share, I do have some that should at least help beginners avoid a few of the more… expensive pitfalls.
 After all, The University of the Stock Market charges a rather hefty tuition.
 You should avoid paying this tuition whenever possible!
 I hope the information in this primer will give you a better head-start in the world of retail trading.
 With any luck, you won’t have to give up thousands of dollars in tuition fees.

 In general, there are two groups of retail traders1A retail trader is an individual investor who buys and sells securities for their personal account and not for another company or organization.
 Also known as an “individual investor” or “small investor”. – Investopedia Dictionary: the brave retailer trader and the overly cautious retail trader.
-I rarely meet anyone who fits somewhere in between these two extremes.
 The former tends to figure things out themselves eventually (hopefully, before their account blows up).
 Usually, these are individuals with a more aggressive personality who are less willing to listen to anyone else’s experience.
 This is an immense advantage as trading is artistic in nature and such an individual will test and forge their own trading style.
 But at the same time, they are disadvantaged as few people want to engage with them due to their constant desire to debate.
 As a result, they miss out on opportunities to learn invaluable trading lessons for free.
 The latter group is the scared trader who sits on the sidelines humming and hawing at whether they should dip their small toe into the financial markets.
 They’ve heard all the scary stories of how friends and family members have lost untold sums of hard-earned money to the ether of the financial markets.
 Perhaps they themselves have had the experience of losing great sums of money.
 The disadvantage of being in this group is that they’ll never gain invaluable market-sense2Market-sense is a term I made up.
 It is the trading equivalent of game-sense for gamers.
 That is, an intuition developed from practice & experience – whether it is in gaming or trading. because of their non-participation.
 Yet, they are the most receptive to listening and learning from others’ mistakes.
-It is my hope that the following information will impart confidence and wisdom to the latter group.
+It is important to identify where you fall (roughly, speaking) so you can capitalise on the advantages.

 What books should I read before I start trading?